rayyanghazi/fishingfrenzy-bot/README.md

 - **🍳 Auto Cooking:** Automatically process cooking recipes when ingredients are available.
 - **🔖 Auto Reff:** Automatically generate new accounts using referral codes.
 - **🧵 Auto Claim Reff:** Automatically claim referral rewards.
+- **📦 Auto Open Chest:** Automatically open all available chests in your backpack (only in game).
+- **🔱 Auto Equip Rod:** Automatically equip the best available rod in your inventory (only in game).
+The bot compares the activated rod (if any) with available ones and equips a better rod if found.
 - **🷵 Thread System:** Run tasks concurrently for improved performance.

 This bot is designed to save you time and streamline your gameplay—so you can focus on strategy and enjoy the game! 😎